-Innovation in the vacation rental industry continues to drive massive disruption and consolidation, yet one aspect remains elusive: the guest experience.
+Innovation in the vacation rental industry continues to drive massive disruption, yet one aspect remains elusive: the guest experience.
 And there’s a good reason for that.

-At the same time, guest experience is a key success driver.
-Not only can it yield better ratings and reviews, but it also drives increased customer loyalty, referrals, and more revenue per listing.
-A well-constructed guest experience can even claim a higher price level.
-It’s easy to learn what Airbnb is doing about the guest experience.
-But what are other vacation rental companies doing?
+Exceptional guest experience is hard to execute at scale.
+(Hence why the hospitality industry is largely hotel-based).
+At the same time, the customer experience is a key success driver.
+Not only can it yield positive reviews and better ratings, but it also drives increased customer loyalty, referrals, and more revenue per listing.
+A well-constructed guest experience can even claim a higher price level—especially when guest expectations are not only met, but exceeded.

-Here at Hostfully, we have the privilege of working and networking with thousands of Vacation Rental Management Companies (VRMCs) across the country, and the world.
-We asked 16 leaders of vacation rental companies one question.
-Their answers may hold the key to unlocking revenue potential in your business.
+At Hostfully, we have the privilege of working and networking with thousands of Vacation Rental Management Companies (VRMCs) across the country and the world.
+We asked some leaders of vacation rental companies one question:

 What is your #1 best practice for ensuring a positive guest experience and creating recurring customers?